EXCLUSIVE-Apple in talks with CATL, BYD over battery supplies for its electric car -sources | Technology

 CATL, which supplies major car makers including Tesla Inc , is reluctant to build a U.S. factory due to political tensions between Washington and Beijing as well as cost concerns, the two people said.
 It was not immediately clear if Apple is also talking to other battery makers.

-Apple Inc is in early-stage talks with China's CATL and BYD about the supply of batteries for its planned electric vehicle, four people with knowledge of the matter said.
-The discussions are subject to change and it is not clear if agreements with either CATL or BYD will be reached, said the people who declined to be named as the discussions are private.

-It was not immediately clear if Apple is also talking to other battery makers.
 Apple, which has yet to make a public announcement about its car plans, declined to comment.
 CATL, the world's biggest automotive battery maker, and BYD, the world's No. 4, also declined to comment.
+Shares in BYD extended gains on the news to be up 5.4% in Hong Kong in late afternoon trade and closing 6.5% higher in Shenzhen.
+CATL reversed earlier losses to finish 0.5% higher.

-The U.S. firm is in favor of using lithium iron phosphate batteries that are cheaper to produce because they use iron instead of nickel and cobalt which are more expensive, the four people said.
-Apple has been working on self-driving technology and has targeted 2024 for the production of a passenger vehicle, Reuters reported in December.
+Apple is in favor of using lithium iron phosphate batteries that are cheaper to produce because they use iron instead of nickel and cobalt which are more expensive, the four people said.
+It has been working on self-driving technology and has targeted 2024 for the production of a passenger vehicle, Reuters reported in December.

 People familiar with the matter have previously said Apple's planned EV could include its own breakthrough battery technology.
 It was not immediately clear if the discussions with CATL and BYD involved Apple's own technology or designs.
 The discussions come at a time when the U.S. government is looking to attract more EV manufacturing.
 U.S. President Joe Biden's proposed $1.7 trillion infrastructure plan includes a $174 billion budget to boost the domestic EV market with tax credits and grants for battery manufacturers, among other incentives.